zoundibona/K8sWebhook/README.md

           memory: 128Mi

-    serviceAccount: sa         default serviceaccount has been chnaged to sa
+    serviceAccount: sa         **default serviceaccount has been chnaged to sa**
-    serviceAccountName: sa      default serviceaccount has been chnaged to sa
+    serviceAccountName: sa      **default serviceaccount has been chnaged to sa**

-As you can see the mutating webhook has performed some changes and validating has validated the pod creation  <br>
+As you can see the mutating webhook has performed some changes and validating webhook has validated the pod creation  <br>